Content

 Here’s what to keep in mind:

-Viagra and Revatio contain the same active ingredient (sildenafil) and the brand-name versions are manufactured by the same company.
+Viagra and Revatio contain the same active ingredient.
+Both drugs contain sildenafil citrate, and the brand-name versions are manufactured by the same company.
+Both Revatio and Viagra increase blood flow and have similar side effects.

+The medications are not prescribed the same way.
+Viagra and Revatio contain the same ingredient but are FDA-approved to treat different medical conditions.
 Viagra is used in specific doses and formulations to treat ED.
 Revatio is used in specific doses and formulations to treat pulmonary arterial hypertension.
-However, Revatio can be used for ED at doses of 20mg, 40mg, 60mg, 80mg, or 100mg when prescribed off label.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!